pydio/pydio-doc-admin-guide/2_running_cells_in_production/5_upgrade_cells.md

 ### Update Pydio Cells to the latest version

 - Stop your Cells
-- Download the latest Cells binary and replace it, make sure to set the capabilites.
+- Download the latest Cells binary and replace the current one, make sure to set the capabilites.
 - Restart your instance and you should be running with the latest version.

 ### Upgrade Pydio Cells Home to Pydio Cells Enterprise

 - Stop your Cells
-- Download the latest Cells-enterprise binary and replace it with the current one (if you are using systemd either rename the binary to cells or update your cells.service target)
+- Download the latest Cells-enterprise binary and replace replace the current one (if you are using systemd either rename the binary to cells or update your cells.service target)
 - Put the license (logged as the user running Cells), create this file `~/.config/pydio/cells/pydio-license` and put your License Key.
 - Restart your Cells instance